 If you share content on the internet, a URL shortener is for you.

-Any business, blogger, influencer, entrepreneur, marketer, writer, artist, etc. can benefit from URL shortening software.
-If you hope to create more efficient content that generates results, it is a great tool to have in your back pocket.
+Any business, blogger, influencer, entrepreneur, marketer, writer, artist, etc., can benefit from URL shortening software.
+It is a great tool to have in your back pocket if you hope to create more efficient content that generates results.

 You may now wonder, “how do I get started with URL shortening software?”